View images of before and after treatment of multiple skin conditions at DermConsult.View Our Expertise

 Hyperhidrosis (excessive sweating) can be localised or affect the whole body.
 There are different kinds of hyperhidrosis.
 Localised symmetrical hyperhidrosis is the most common form.
 It affects a particular part of the body (for example the hands or the feet) on both sides.
 It usually begins in childhood or adolescence.
-The cause is unknown.

 A doctor can assess for the different kinds of hyperhidrosis.
 They can also test for underlying problems such as thyroid problems, diabetes and infections.
 Once diagnosed, you can then discuss potential treatments available.
 At DermConsult we offer a variety of different hyperhidrosis treatments which have proven to help excessive sweating in a number of clients.

 Failing that, many other options are available.
 These include Botulinum toxin (Botox®); this can be injected in very small controlled doses to block the nerves which activate the sweat glands.
 This treatment usually works very well and can last up to 6-12 months, after which the treatment can be repeated.
 Another option for localised sweating is Ionthophoresis treatment which involves a procedure that sends mild electric currents through water into the skin using a device.
 If sweating is more generalised, anti-cholinergic tablets (tablets that block the nerves which stimulate sweat glands) may be effective.